-“I woke up at 1am to go to the toilet, still 3 weeks away from my due date.
-I went back to bed and as I was falling asleep my waters broke.
+One mother explains her experience, “I woke up at 1am to go to the toilet, still three weeks away from my due date.
+I went back to bed, and as I was falling asleep my waters broke.
 In my tiredness I actually thought I was wetting the bed!
 I got up and walked to the shower where they gushed.
-My husband was at work so I called him to come home.
-Apparently he was so calm no one at work believed him when he said he was leaving to have a baby!
+My husband was at work, so I called him to come home.
 Contractions started a couple of hours later.”

 - A panty liner is inadequate to absorb the fluid

-- The pad is wet more than once, and
+- The pad is wet more than once, needing to be replaced

-How Long Will It Take For Contractions To Start Once My Waters Have Broken?
+How Long Will It Take For Contractions To Start?